 Suppose the employee’s basic salary is Rs.
 45,000 and the person joined the organisation in April 2022.
 The calculation for EPF interest will be as follows:

-The current interest rate is 8.1%.
-So, an interest rate of 0.00675% will be levied on a monthly basis.
+If the annual EPF interest rate is 8.15%, an interest rate of 0.68% (approximately) will be levied on a monthly basis.

 Let’s check it out in detail.